rsyslog/rsyslog/source/configuration/templates.rst

 "template\_" in syslogd.c and you will find the hardcoded ones.

 Templates are specified by template() statements.
 They can also be specified via $template legacy statements.
-Note that the legacy statements are scheduled for removal in later versions of rsyslog, so it is probably a good idea to avoid them for new uses.

 **Note: key elements of templates are rsyslog properties.** See the :doc:`rsyslog properties reference <properties>` for a list of which